metacpan/metacpan-cpan-extracted/distros/C/Config-PL/README.md

 This module provides `config_do` function for loading '.pl' file.

-Using '.pl' file which returns HashRef as a configuration is good idea.
+Using '.pl' file which returns HashRef as a configuration is a good idea.
 We can write flexible and DRY configuration by it.
 (But, sometimes it becomes too complicated :P)

 `do "$file"` idiom is often used for loading configuration.

-But, there is some problems and [Config::PL](http://search.cpan.org/perldoc?Config::PL) cares these problems.
+But, there is some problems and [Config::PL](https://metacpan.org/pod/Config::PL) cares these problems.

 ## Ensure returns HashRef

-`do EXPR` function of Perl core is not sane because it does not die when the file contains parse error or is not found.
+`do EXPR` function of Perl core is not sane because it does not die when the file contains errors or is not found.

 `config_do` function croaks errors and ensures that the returned value is HashRef.